DigijEth/BaseScam/README.md

-The on-chain registry contract and detailed instructions are in the /onchain-app/ folder.
-The contract is the main project.
-This web app, server and dapp are just PoC uses that go with the Bscam ecosystem.
+The base project is located in /onchain-app/ This is where the registry contract and detailed instructions The contract is the located.
+The other files are now obsolete.
+This will be reflected in the next major update.

 ## **Overview**